babasaraki/iandow.github.io/_posts/2018-08-15-Field_Studies_in_Computer_Vision.md

 I'm kind of all over the place with this blog.
 Maybe you'll learn something else more useful, but I think the main takeaways are:

 1. Videos can be thought of as just another kind of fast event stream which you can transport through distributed messaging systems like Kafka and [MapR-ES](https://mapr.com/products/mapr-streams/).
-2. Kafka/MapR-ES simplify the buffering and distribution of fast data to a dynamic set of concurrent stream processors.
+2. Kafka / MapR-ES simplify the buffering and distribution of fast data to a dynamic set of concurrent stream processors.
 3. [MapR's PACC Docker container](https://mapr.com/products/persistent-application-client-container/) makes it possible to scale workers and maintain access to data services even when those workers are ephemeral.

 # Computer Vision is Amazing!

 The capabilities of Computer Vision (CV) have exploded in the last four years since models such as [Inception](https://www.cs.unc.edu/~wliu/papers/GoogLeNet.pdf), [ResNet](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf), and [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) were published.
 These models established foundational neural networks that through the processes of transfer learning enable tasks like image classification and object detection to be automated.
 Thanks to these advancements, the hardest part in developing effective computer vision applications relates more to data management than to the nitty gritty details of neural networks and vector math.

-# Use Cases for Computer Vision
+# Use Cases for Computer Vision:

 Before I get into the weeds of data management, let me give you an appreciation for the crazy-wide breadth that computer vision is being applied nowadays.